 In Game 3 of the ALCS, the Royals beat the Blue Jays, 6-5, with George Brett contributing to the victory by going 4-for-4, driving in three runs and scoring four times.
 The Kansas City third baseman, who will hit .348 with a .500 on base percentage during the seven game set with Toronto, will be selected as the series Most Valuable Player.

-The Cubs (6) and Marlins (8) tie the NLCS homer record by hitting 14 dingers in the championship series.
-The mark was established by the Giants and Cardinals last year.
+In Game 4, the Cubs (6) and Marlins (8) tie the NLCS homer record by hitting 14 dingers in the championship series.
+The mark, which the teams will expand to 23 in the five-game series, was established by the Giants and Cardinals last year.

 After seven tries during their 43-year history, the Astros finally win a postseason playoff series when they eliminate the Braves in the deciding Game 5 of the NLDS, 12-3.
 It is the third consecutive year Atlanta has lost Game 5 of the division series at Turner Field.